Floating

 As the name suggests, engagement email drip campaigns are sent with the only purpose of raising specific actions from the users.
 Although these aren’t direct sale emails, the micro-commitment shown by loyal subscribers is very important in the long run.

-Engagement drip sequences help improve deliverability as user interaction is one of the key elements of making it to the inbox.
-They also increase brand loyalty and invoke actions that bring customers closer to checkout, one step at a time.
-Finally, engagement drip campaigns build two-way relationships between you and your customers.
+Engagement emails help improve deliverability as user interaction is one of the key elements of making it to the inbox.
+They also increase brand loyalty and invoke actions that bring customers closer to checkout.

 Subject line: How do you run?